-55 companies to be conferred CSR awards
+55 companies to be conferred CSR Awards

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan’s 55 most prestigious companies with significant contribution for social development through different remarkable projects and activities will be given awards at 11th Corporate Social Responsibility (CSR) to be held on January 24, 2019 in Islamabad.
+KARACHI: Pakistan’s 55 most prestigious companies with significant contribution for social development through different remarkable projects and activities will be given awards at 11th Corporate Social Responsibility (CSR) to be held on January 24, 2019 at local hotel, Islamabad.

-The National Forum for Environment and Health (NFEH) is organising the event.

-NFEH President M Naeem Qureshi said that the 11th CSR summit and awards is organised to pay tribute to dignitaries and legends of the country who made an exceptional difference in the service of humanity, which is not only example for people of Pakistan but for the whole world.
+M. Naeem Quershi, President NFEH said the 11th CSR Summit and Awards is organized to pay tribute to dignitaries and legends of our country who made an exceptional difference in the service of humanity which is not only example for people of Pakistan but for the whole world.***

-KARACHI: Pakistan’s 55 most prestigious companies with significant contribution for social development through different remarkable projects and activities will be given awards at 11th Corporate Social Responsibility (CSR) to be held on January 24, 2019 in Islamabad.
+KARACHI: Pakistan’s 55 most prestigious companies with significant contribution for social development through different remarkable projects and activities will be given awards at 11th Corporate Social Responsibility (CSR) to be held on January 24, 2019 at local hotel, Islamabad.

-The National Forum for Environment and Health (NFEH) is organising the event.

-NFEH President M Naeem Qureshi said that the 11th CSR summit and awards is organised to pay tribute to dignitaries and legends of the country who made an exceptional difference in the service of humanity, which is not only example for people of Pakistan but for the whole world.
+M. Naeem Quershi, President NFEH said the 11th CSR Summit and Awards is organized to pay tribute to dignitaries and legends of our country who made an exceptional difference in the service of humanity which is not only example for people of Pakistan but for the whole world.***